SomajitDey/progrep/README.md

 		progrep <PID> [user@]nodename	#Report for a node-local PID

 progrep accesses the given node through SSH.
-It therefore, asks for the login password, if password-less login has not been setup (see the SSH man-page for instructions on how to setup password-less remote login, if you are interested).
+It therefore, asks for the login password, if password-less login has not been setup.
+(To set up password-less login, use the following commands in succession: ssh-keygen ; ssh-copy-id user@nodename).

 **Example**-